MMMMMNG/MCP23S17/README.md

 # MCP23S17
-Java class for interfacing with the MCP23S17 IO expander with a Raspberry Pi
+Java class for interfacing with the MCP23S17 IO expander with a Raspberry Pi.